wdporter/i-am-that-vuepress/32-life-is-the-supreme-guru/readme.md

 **M:**&ensp;What more needs be done?
 It was quite a lot to remember the *Guru* and his words.
 My advice to you is even less difficult than this — just remember yourself.
 ‘I am’, is enough to heal your mind and take you beyond.
 Just have some trust.
 I don’t mislead you.
 Why should I?
 Do I want anything from you?
 I wish you well — such is my nature.
 Why should I mislead you?

 Commonsense too will tell you that to fulfil a desire you must keep your mind on it.
-If you want to know your true nature, you must have yourself in mind all the time, until the secret of your being stands revealed.
+If you want to know your true nature, you must have yourself in mind all the time, until the secret of your beïng stands revealed.

 **Q:**&ensp;Why should self-remembrance bring one to self-realisation?